-The prostate is a relatively small gland, but it can cause big problems if it grows or becomes infected.
+The prostate is a relatively small gland, similar in size and shape to a walnut, but it can cause big problems if it grows or becomes infected.
 Prostatitis and benign prostatic hyperplasia (BPH) are two common conditions that affect the prostate.
 Although both can lead to pain and difficulty urinating, these conditions often have different causes.

 Read on to learn more about these two conditions.

-The prostate gland is part of your reproductive system.
-The walnut-shaped gland’s main job is to add fluid to semen.
-This gland is underneath your bladder and near your urethra.
-The urethra is the duct or tube that carries urine from your bladder to the opening at the end of your penis.
+The prostate is part of the male reproductive system.
+The main job of this walnut-shaped gland is to add fluid to semen.
+The prostate is just below the urinary bladder, and it surrounds the most upstream portion of the urethra.
+The urethra is the tube that carries urine from the bladder to the opening at the end of the penis.

-BPH occurs when you have an enlarged prostate.
-It becomes more common as men age.
-As the prostate enlarges, it squeezes and blocks your urethra, making it hard to empty your bladder completely.
+BPH causes a person to have an enlarged prostate.
+This condition becomes more common as men age.
+As the prostate enlarges, it squeezes and blocks the urethra, making it hard to empty the bladder completely.

 - pus-like discharge from the penis